 Rs.
-30.23 billion in mid-Chart 4.2: Sectorwise Outstanding FDI in July 2015 (Table 4.2).
-As Nepal (Rs.
-Million) of mid-July 2016, the share of FDI in industry was 29.5 percent in mid-July 2016.
-Agriculture In the industrial sector, 395.2 Industry 0.29% hydropower 40617.7 and 29.50% manufacturing industries are main sub-sectors Services receiving FDI.
-In 96665.5 manufacturing categories, 70.21% cement, paints, beverages and steels industries are prominent in attracting FDI.
-Manufacturing, mining and quarrying subsector accounts for 15.1 percent followed by Electricity, Gas and Water 13.9 percent and construction sector 0.5 percent.
+30.23 billion in mid-July 2015 (Table 4.2).
+As of mid-July 2016, the share of FDI in industry was 29.5 percent in mid-July 2016.
+In the industrial sector, hydropower and manufacturing industries are main sub-sectors receiving FDI.
+In manufacturing categories, cement, paints, beverages and steels industries are prominent in attracting FDI.
+Manufacturing,